 - Regular Acknowledgment: Regularly thank them for their contributions and support.
 This fosters a positive work environment.

-- Swag & Corporate Gifting: Personalized gifts or company merchandise can serve as a token of appreciation and boost morale.
+- Swag & Corporate Gifting: Personalized gifts or company merchandise can be a token of appreciation and boost morale.

 - Implement Training Programs: